HVAC License California: How to Become an HVAC Contractor in California

 HVAC Specific Requirements: EPA Certification

-Everywhere throughout the country, including California, federal-level EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
+Everywhere throughout the country, EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
 EPA Section 608 HVAC Certification is required for any professional who conducts refrigerant line-pressure tests or handles or adds refrigerant to existing air conditioning systems.

 Most training programs can direct you to how and where to get that certification, or your employer will require you to get it before handling refrigerant.
 You can also go to EPA.gov and key in 608 Certification in the search bar to find out which institutions in your state offer certification programs.